DanielCreggOrganization/w5-lab-storage-sophieboyle1/README.md

 }
 ```

 In this example, we define a standalone Angular component that initializes Ionic Storage and provides methods to save and retrieve data.
+Check your console log to verify the storage is working.

 ## Examples